hueyyeng/simple-react-lightbox/README.md

 #### High Order Component

 ⚠️ **_Please note this feature might be removed in the future_** ⚠️
-Sometimes you may have a lot of images and yes, the user could open the light-box clicking on the first one.
+Sometimes you may have a lot of images and yes, the user could open the light-box by clicking on the first one.
 But every website is designed differently and UI / UX play a big part when designing and coding a website.
 So I created a HOC _[High Order Component](https://reactjs.org/docs/higher-order-components.html)_ that you can use to get access to two methods:

 | Method        | Description                                        |
 | ------------- | -------------------------------------------------- |